 - Botnets: Attackers can launch coordinated attacks on multiple accounts simultaneously.
 Weak passwords make it easier for attackers to gain control of devices and add them to the botnet.

-- Account Hijacking: Attackers can gain access to a user’s account by guessing their password, then changing it to lock the user out of their account.
+- Account Hijacking: Attackers can gain access to a user’s account by guessing their password and then changing it to lock the user out of their account.

 Finally, weak passwords can also lead to account takeover.
 This happens when a hacker gains access to your account and then changes the password, locking you out.